andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/mfe3e3a-setting-up-synchronisation/README.md

 #### Tips

--   If you need to exclude some static resources for Android use Gradle command:
+-   If you need to exclude some static non-mobile resources for Android use Gradle command:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 exclude 'ext/react'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     For Xcode use flag:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 --exclude 'libs/ext/react'